pankdhnd/Observability/README.md

 ### How Prometheus Works
 Prometheus pulls metric data from targets.
 For that purpose, the targets must expose /metrics endpoint which Prometheus can refer.
 Targets must expose the data on /metrics endpiont in a format understandable to prometheus.
 Many services by default expose the metric data on /metrics end point.
 But there are many services who do not have native prometheus endpoints.
 In such cases we have to use exporters.
 Exporter is a script or service that fetches the metric data from the target and converts it into the Prometheus understands.
 It also exposes the converted data on its own /metrics endpoint.
 Prometheus already has a list of exporter for a lot many number of services.
-Exporters are also availabe as docker images, so thta you can deploy them as side container so that it will fetch the data from main container and expose it on the /metrics endoint for Prometheus to scrape.
+Exporters are also availabe as docker images, so that you can deploy them as side container so that it will fetch the data from main container and expose it on the /metrics endoint for Prometheus to scrape.

 In case you wish to expose your own application for lets say view the data for number of requests, exceptions, CPU and memory usage, then you will have to use Prometheus client libraries to expose this data on /metrics endpoint.